karl-denby/mongo-infra-docker/README.md

 **Example 1:**

-Ops Manager and one MongoDB Agent (Make sure docker has access to **12G of RAM** if you want to do backup testing)
+Ops Manager and one MongoDB Agent (Make sure docker has access to **12G of RAM or more...** ...if you want to do backup testing)

 1. On a Mac run `bash quick-start-mac-m1.sh` if you have an M1/M2/M3 or `bash quick-start-mac-intel.sh` if you have an Intel Mac
 1. If you are running linux or windows, presumably on amd64/X86_64 run `bash quick-start-other-intel.sh`